About - Meet the Author Series

 CLICK HERE to register for this event.

-Join Rice alumni and friends for a special event featuring Scott Solomon, Ph.D., a Professor in the Practice in the Department of BioSciences, who will discuss his book "Future Humans: Inside the Science of our Continuing Evolution."
+Join Rice alumni and friends for a special event featuring John B. Boles '65, the William P. Hobby Professor of History at Rice University and the former editor of the Journal of Southern History, who will discuss his book "Jefferson: Architect of American Liberty."
 A question-and-answer session and casual reception will follow.
-Co-sponsored by the Association of Rice Alumni (ARA) and the Friends of Fondren Library, the Meet the Author series features books written by Rice alumni, faculty and staff.
+Co-sponsored by the Association of Rice Alumni (ARA), Friends of Fondren Library and the Susanne M. Glasscock School of Continuing Studies, the Meet the Author series features books written by Rice alumni, faculty and staff.

 Scott Solomon teaches ecology, evolutionary biology, and scientific communication as a Professor in the Practice in the Department of BioSciences.
 He received a doctorate in Ecology, Evolution, and Behavior from the University of Texas at Austin where his research examined the evolutionary basis of biological diversity in the Amazon Basin.
 As a postdoc he was a visiting researcher with the Smithsonian Institution in Washington, DC and the Universidade Estadual Paulista in Rio Claro, Brazil.
 His writing and photography have appeared in publications such as Slate, Aeon, Nautilus, and Wired.com and his first book, Future Humans: Inside the Science of Our Continuing Evolution was published by Yale University Press in October, 2016.
 He is a Baker Institute Civic Scientist, a Fellow of the Center for Teaching Excellence, and a Resident Associate at Baker College where he lives with his wife, Catharina, their three children, and a one-eyed dog.